JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 )
 ```

-Explore the structure of the new data frame by looking into the first four rows:
+Explore the structure of the new DataFrame by looking into the first four rows:

 ```kotlin
 df.head(4)
 ```

-You can see that the data frame has three columns: Month, Temperature, and City.
+You can see that the DataFrame has three columns: Month, Temperature, and City.
-The first four rows of the data frame contain records of the temperature in Berlin from January to April:
+The first four rows of the DataFrame contain records of the temperature in Berlin from January to April:

 ![Dataframe exploration](visualization-dataframe-temperature.png){width=600}